-Policy # Action Timing 2.6 Explore incentive and rebate programs that lower the cost of- and promote- active transportation including electric bikes and electric scooters, particularly for low-income populations.
-Medium term 2.11 Enhance the accessibility of streets with grades more than 8.5% to mitigate the effect of steep topography.
-Medium term 2.12 Retrofit existing intersections on Downtown roads.
-Medium term 2.13 Work with the Ministry of Transportation and Infrastructure to enhance the accessibility of highway intersections to meet the needs of all ages and abilities.
-Long term 2.14 Work with the Ministry of Transportation and Infrastructure to ensure there are safe and accessible highway intersection crossings every 500 metres along the highway corridor.
-Medium term 2.15 In alignment with the Waterfront Area Plan, work towards developing and implementing an expressive pedestrian/cyclist overpass from Gatacre Street in the downtown to pedestrian spaces east of the Machine Shop within the Arts and Heritage Hub.
-Long term 2.18 Design and implement a continuous, safe, and convenient cycling network throughout Ladysmith that appeals to a range of people cycling of all ages and abilities that meets or exceeds the BC Active Transportation Design Guide.
-Long term 2.19 As part the Town's Mobility Strategy, undertake a cycling network plan to develop the short-term cycling network.
-Short term 2.20 Following implementation of the short-term cycling network, continue to develop and implement cycling facilities in the larger cycling network.
-Medium term 2.21 Work with CVRD and Stz'uminus First Nation to undertake an assessment of all regional and municipal trails to better understand existing conditions and to establish consistent trail evaluation standards.
-Medium term 2.26 Adopt trails signage standards to ensure simple and effective communications of trails information to residents and visitors and to build on the Town's identity and brand.
-Medium term 2.27 Amend the Zoning Bylaw to modernize the parking pay-in-lieu regulation.
-Short term 2.28 Amend the Zoning Bylaw to eliminate the off-street parking requirement for all commercial uses in the Downtown Heart.
-Short term 2.30 Amend the Zoning Bylaw to align the bicycle parking requirements with current trends and best practices.
+Policy # Action Timing 2.6 Explore incentive and rebate programs that lower the cost of- and promote- Medium term active transportation including electric bikes and electric scooters, particularly for low-income populations.
+2.11 Enhance the accessibility of streets with grades more than 8.5% to mitigate the Medium term effect of steep topography.
+2.12 Retrofit existing intersections on Downtown roads.
+Medium term 2.13 Work with the Ministry of Transportation and Infrastructure to enhance the Long term accessibility of highway intersections to meet the needs of all ages and abilities.
+2.14 Work with the Ministry of Transportation and Infrastructure to ensure there Medium term are safe and accessible highway intersection crossings every 500 metres along the highway corridor.
+2.15 In alignment with the Waterfront Area Plan, work towards developing and Long term implementing an expressive pedestrian/cyclist overpass from Gatacre Street in the downtown to pedestrian spaces east of the Machine Shop within the Arts and Heritage Hub.
+2.18 Design and implement a continuous, safe, and convenient cycling network Long term throughout Ladysmith that appeals to a range of people cycling of all ages and 2.10 abilities that meets or exceeds the BC Active Transportation Design Guide.
+CI 2.19 As part the Town's Mobility Strategy, undertake a cycling network plan to Short term 2.20 develop the short-term cycling network.
+Madiona tama 2.20 Following implementation of the short-term cycling network, continue to Medium term 2.21 develop and implement cycling facilities in the larger cycling network.
+Work with CVRD and Stz'uminus First Nation to undertake an assessment of Medium term 2.21 all regional and municipal trails to better understand existing conditions and to Medium term establish consistent trail evaluation standards.
+2.26 Adopt trails signage standards to ensure simple and effective communications Medium term 2.20 of trails information to residents and visitors and to build on the Town's identity Mediain term and brand.
+2.27 Amend the Zoning Bylaw to modernize the parking pay-in-lieu regulation.
+Short term 2.28 Amend the Zoning Bylaw to eliminate the off-street parking requirement for all Short term ۷,۷۵ commercial uses in the Downtown Heart.
+SHOLL CHILI 2.30 Amend the Zoning Bylaw to align the bicycle parking requirements with Short term 2.50 current trends and best practices.
 Short term